PAPERS, PLEASE: A 20th CENTURY ODYSSEY

-WELCOME to PAPERS, PLEASE, a Washington D.C. nonprofit arts / education corporation which re-creates an extended Jewish family's first-person journeys through tumultuous cultural, political and economic events -- the Great War, the Russian Revolutions, the rise of fascism, World War II, the Holocaust, the creation of the State of Israel -- that shaped the West's 20th Century.
+WELCOME to PAPERS, PLEASE -- a Washington D.C. nonprofit arts / education corporation which re-creates an extended Jewish family's first-person journeys through tumultuous cultural, political and economic events -- the Great War, the Russian Revolutions, the rise of fascism, World War II, the Holocaust, the creation of the State of Israel -- that shaped the West's 20th Century.
 Our overall mission is to highlight the relevance of this past to today's headlines.
-To fulfill that goal we work (and sometimes partner) with local officials, institutions, museums, libraries and non-profit organizations which aim to educate, reconcile with and memorialize vanished lives and times.
+We work (and sometimes partner) with local officials, institutions, museums, libraries and non-profit organizations to educate, reconcile with and memorialize vanished lives and times.

-The core of these linked individual journeys remains resilience that overcomes desperation and the life-or-death need for proper identity, residence, citizenship or travel documents -- "Papers, please?" -- which our characters face at every border or transition they reach.
+The core of these linked individual journeys is resilience that overcomes desperation and the life-or-death need for proper identity, residence, citizenship or travel documents -- "Papers, please?" -- our characters face at every border they reach.
 This question shapes their ability to work, study, live, and secure new lives.
-It's a theme that echoes for millions of refugees on the move today.
+It's a theme that echoes for millions of refugees and immigrants on the move today.

 Time Frame: c.
 1890 - c.
 1990